Jingkang50/OpenOOD/README.md

 ```

-[Tutorials](https://github.com/Jingkang50/OpenOOD/wiki) on understanding and contributing the codebase are provided in our wiki pages.
+[More tutorials](https://github.com/Jingkang50/OpenOOD/wiki/Get-Started) are provided in our wiki pages.

 ## Supported Methods
 This part lists all the methods we include in this codebase.